Racism in America

 February 24, 2021 at 7:00pm

-In this session of the series, the focus will be on how protest movements and civil disobedience have sought to both end and uphold racial discrimination.
+In this session of the series, the focus was on how protest movements and civil disobedience have sought to both end and uphold racial discrimination.
 Introduced by Noliwe Rooks, The W.E.B.
-Du Bois Professor of Africana Studies and director of the American Studies Program and moderated by Kat Stafford, national investigative race writer for the Associated Press, five faculty experts will address the history and present of the civil disobedience and protest movements that have brought us to this fraught moment in the U.S. The discussion will explore how different communities, groups, and movements have defined protest and engaged in it, seeking to sway public opinion.
-Our experts will help us understand the ways protest has worked to effect real, sustainable change.
+Du Bois Professor of Africana Studies and director of the American Studies Program and moderated by Kat Stafford, national investigative race writer for the Associated Press, five faculty experts addressed the history and present of the civil disobedience and protest movements that have brought us to this fraught moment in the U.S. The discussion explored how different communities, groups, and movements have defined protest and engaged in it, seeking to sway public opinion.
+Our experts helped us understand the ways protest has worked to effect real, sustainable change.

 References and resources: